keithaumiller/thetruthperspective/twitter_automation/README.md

 ### Twitter API Setup

 1. Create a Twitter Developer account at https://developer.twitter.com
-2. Create a new app and generate API v2 Bearer Token
+2. Create a new app in the Developer Portal
-3. Ensure your app has "Read and Write" permissions
+3. Configure app permissions to "Read and write" (or "Read, Write, and Direct Messages")
-4. Add the Bearer Token to the module configuration
+4. Generate and collect the following credentials:

+#### Consumer Keys
+- **API Key**: From the "Consumer Keys" section
+- **API Key Secret**: From the "Consumer Keys" section

+#### Authentication Tokens
+- **Bearer Token**: From "Authentication Tokens" section (optional, for testing)
+- **Access Token**: From "Access Token and Secret" section (required for posting)
+- **Access Token Secret**: From "Access Token and Secret" section (required for posting)

+### Module Configuration

+1. Go to `/admin/config/services/twitter-automation/settings`
+2. Enter your credentials in the matching sections:
+   - **Consumer Keys**: API Key and API Key Secret
+   - **Authentication Tokens**: Access Token and Access Token Secret
+3. Test the connection using the "Test Connection" button
+4. Enable automated posting if desired

 ### Settings

-- **Bearer Token**: Twitter API v2 authentication
+- **Consumer Keys**: Required for OAuth 1.0a authentication
+- **Authentication Tokens**: Access Token and Secret required for posting
 - **Enable Automated Posting**: Toggle for automation
 - **Time Windows**: Fixed ranges for morning (8-12) and evening (6-10) posts